JiaenSuen/TinyAI/SimpleNLP/IMDB_Binary_Classifier/README.md

 ## **IMDB Sentiment Classification with PyTorch**

-A small GitHub project demonstrating a complete pipeline for binary sentiment classification on the IMDB dataset using PyTorch.
-This repository covers:
+This a small GitHub project demonstrating a complete pipeline for binary sentiment classification  <br>
+on the IMDB dataset using PyTorch.
+This repository covers ,

 * Data ingestion with pandas
 * Custom tokenizer and vocabulary building